nrjycyd/singbox-custom/README.md

 - **'with_gvisor' Build with gVisor support, see Tun inbound and WireGuard outbound.**
 - **'with_embedded_tor' Build with embedded Tor support, see Tor outbound.**
 - **'with_lwip' Build with LWIP Tun stack support, see Tun inbound.**
+# Install sing-box using the precompiled version
+### The download URL for sing-box is [https://github.com/SagerNet/sing-box/releases](https://github.com/SagerNet/sing-box/releases).